F.A.S.T: Identifying someone having symptoms of a stroke

 buy Premarin generic over the counter

 Rehabilitation begins as soon as possible.
-Most times rehab starts while your loved one is still in the hospital.
-For those who prove to be stable can begin the rehabilitation program as quickly as two days’ post-stroke.
+Most times, rehab starts while your loved one is still in the hospital.
+Those who prove to be stable can begin the rehabilitation program as quickly as two days post-stroke.
 After your loved one is released from the hospital, rehabilitation should continue as needed.

-Depending on how sever the stroke, options of rehabilitation can include:
+Depending on how severe the stroke is, options for rehabilitation can include: